GoogleCloudPlatform/chef-google-compute/README.md

           ...
         ],
         name            string,
-        network         reference to gcompute_network,
+        network         reference to a gcompute_network,
         network_ip      string,
-        subnetwork      reference to gcompute_subnetwork,
+        subnetwork      reference to a gcompute_subnetwork,
       },
       ...
     ],